Ale-JRD/Trads/content/post/index-T1.md

 After quickly finishing his makeshift first aid, Gio clicked his tongue.

-[I was covering my leg, so I let my guard down on my arm… D*mn it, this Divine Servant’s speed and strength exceeded expectations.
-Maybe he was hiding his true power until now, and this sense of urgency brought it out.]
+「I was covering my leg, so I let my guard down on my arm… D*mn it, this Divine Servant’s speed and strength exceeded expectations.
+Maybe he was hiding his true power until now, and this sense of urgency brought it out.」

-[…That might be the case.]
+「…That might be the case.」

 Ars’ severed head lay on the ground.